wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-24_DNAC_Part2_PythonRequests.md

 ### Retrieve interfaces from device using Python

-In the above output, you see we get a list of both wired as well as wireless devices Next, we'll write a script to retrieve the interfaces from a specific device category.
+In the above output, you see we get a list of both wired as well as wireless devices.
+Next, we'll write a script to retrieve the interfaces from a specific device category.
 This requires us to work with two different APIs.
 Let's look into it.

-In the `Devices`, you will see the following API.
+In the `Devices` section, you will see the following API (see screenshot).
 As you look into it, you'll see we can use it to retrieve a list of interfaces if we pass the device ID.

 ![DNAC](/images/2020-04-24-1.png)

 In the below Python script, you notice we do the following actions:

 - Query the network-device API with a family query set to "Switches and Hubs".
 Look at the API to verify this, you'll see the possibility to pass some query parameters, of which `family` is one example.
 We will get back a list of wired devices but not the access points.
 - Next, we iterate over that list of devices and store their ID into a list.
 - Next, we loop through the list of device id's and for each one, we call the `interface/network-device/{device-id}` API (see screenshot above).